JakeOrchard/CDS-Public/README.md

 # CDS
  Replication Code for Cyclical Demand Shifts and Cost of Living Inequality

- You can use any portion of my code or the CEX-CPI crosswalk with proper attribution (see license for legal details).
+ You can use any portion of my code or the CEX-CPI crosswalk with proper attribution (see license).

  Please cite as: